knod/prose-stepper/README.md

 // ================================

-// Change the state object being used as a reference var newState = { maxNumCharacters: 200 }
+// Change the state object being used as a reference var newState = { maxNumCharacters: 4 }
-ps2.setState( newState );
+// Note: This, too, will reset to the start of the current word ps2.setState( newState );
-// Note: This will also reset to the start of the current word var two2 = ps2.getFragment( [0, 0, 1] );  // 'Victorious,'
+var four2 = ps2.getFragment( [0, 0, 1] );  // 'fl-'
 ```

 # Purposes
 It's built with RSVP ("rapid serial visual presentation" reading) apps in mind - apps that show you text one word at a time.
 RSVP can help increase accessibility for people with visual impairments or some people with certain learning difficulties.
 It can also be used for speed reading.

 `prose-stepper` allows words to be broken into fragments of specific lengths because some visual impairments make larger words difficult to read.
-Some can limit vision to one small area, while others can blur vision so much that text has to be very large to be legible.
+Some can limit vision to one small area, while others can blur vision so much that text has to be very large to be legible, leaving little room for multiple characters.

 # Contributing